digdir/designsystemet/README.md

 specification in order to create nice and readable changelogs.
 The [Semantic Versioning 2.0](https://semver.org/) specification is used for versioning.

-In order for commits to show up in the changelog, you have to add the following keywords:
+To include commits in the changelog, please ensure that you include the following keywords:

 - Start the commit with `fix:` to trigger a patch (0.0.x) version.
 - Start the commit with `feat:` to trigger a minor (0.x.0) version.